Questions to ask yourself:

 Ongoing Project: Tracing Black Histories in Quebec History

-Note that we have added an example of Black presence found above into our program tracing document for this time period (1896-1945), and specifically in the program section on "Women’s struggles: a.
+Note that we have added the example (s) of Black presence found above into our Black History and Quebec program tracing document for this time period (1896-1945), and specifically in the program section on "Women’s struggles: a.
 Access to education c.
 Legal recognition d.
-Right to vote and to stand for election". ➦
+Right to vote and to stand for election" ➦